Breaking Out of the Friend Zone: How to Confidently Express Your Interest

 Step 1: Reality Check

-Before you make any moves, ask yourself:
+Before you start plotting, ask yourself:

 • Are you actually in the friend zone, or just assuming?